-EnviroReporter.com completed its analysis of thousands of pages of KB Home reports and radiological and chemical contamination in Runkle Canyon may be worse than previously known.
+EnviroReporter.com completes analysis of thousands of pages of KB Home reports.
+Radiological and chemical contamination in Runkle Canyon may be worse than already known.

 Los Angeles CityBeat & ValleyBeat cover story “The Radiation Rangers” reveals high arsenic, nickel and vanadium in Runkle Canyon surface water found by undaunted citizen sentinels.